Joy Cunningham

-Joy Virginia Cunningham (born 1951/1952) is an American lawyer from Illinois who serves as a justice of the Illinois Supreme Court.
+Joy Virginia Cunningham (born 1951) is an American lawyer from Illinois who serves as a justice of the Illinois Supreme Court.
 She previously served as a justice of the Illinois First District Appellate Court from 2016 until 2022.
+Before becoming a lawyer, she worked as a nurse, and later worked as counsel for several university hospital systems.

 Early life and education

 Cunningham is a New York native.
-She received a Bachelor of Science from the City University of New York in 1975, working as a nurse before attending law school and going on to receive a Juris Doctor from the John Marshall Law School in 1982.
+She received a Bachelor of Science from the City College of New York in 1975, working as a nurse before attending law school and going on to receive a Juris Doctor from the John Marshall Law School in 1982.

 Career

 In 1982, she served as an assistant attorney general in the Office of the Illinois Attorney General, she then served as a law clerk to First District Appellate Court Justice Glenn T. Johnson.
 She later served as associate general counsel and chief counsel for healthcare at Loyola University Chicago for ten years.
 In 1996, Cunningham was sworn in as an associate judge of Cook County Circuit Court where she was assigned to the civil trial division.
 She served in that capacity until 2000, thereafter she served as senior vice president, general counsel and corporate secretary at Northwestern Memorial Healthcare.
 In 2006, she was elected as a justice of the First District Appellate Court, assuming office in December that year, and she was retained by voters in 2016.
 In 2012, she ran for a seat on the Illinois Supreme Court, to permanently fill the seat left by the vacancy of Justice Thomas R. Fitzgerald but lost the primary to then-incumbent appointee Mary Jane Theis.